Kadantte/Visor-BootManager/README.md

 - **Customizable UI** — almost everything you see can be customized.
 - **Auto-detection** — if `boot.conf` is missing, Visor scans for common Linux and Windows loaders and builds a menu automatically.
+- **Mouse & touch** — pointer cursor with single-click-to-boot, when the firmware exposes a pointer device.
+- **Secure Boot aware** — verifies images through shim's `SHIM_LOCK` protocol when present, and refuses an unverifiable kernel under Secure Boot.
 - **Self-pruning logs** — `boot.log` keeps only the last 3 boots, with
   descriptive messages at every fallible step for easy debugging.